What’s the right time to buy or sell your home, and 5 steps to jumpstart your 2025 move

 Here’s how to consider the next phase of your housing journey:

-Is there really a right time to buy or sell your home?
+What’s the right time to buy or sell your home?

 You can’t really time the market.
 Looking back at the past two years, interest rates have continued to be unpredictable.
 Even the Fed kept changing their projections.
 But the bottom line is that mortgage rates are still hovering around 7%.
 Home values are also barely budging (except in some Manhattan neighborhoods, where we are seeing great value).
 From a financial standpoint, the macroeconomic indicators are pretty unhelpful.